 Cobweb Houseleek, Spider Web Hens and Chicks

-Sempervivum arachnoideum 'Robin' is a strikingly beautiful succulent up to 3 inches (7.5 cm) tall at maturity extending to 8 inches (20 cm) tall with the flowers, with a spread of 12 inches (30 cm).
-Its attractive, tomentose pointy leaves emerge silver in spring, turning bluish-green in color with prominent red tips and tinges of silver throughout the season.
+Sempervivum arachnoideum 'Robin' is a beautiful succulent that forms small webbed rosettes of pointy leaves that emerge silver in spring, turning bluish-green with prominent red tips and tinges of silver throughout the season.
 The rosettes produce many offsets on long stolons, forming clumps 12 inches (30 cm) in diameter.
 Flowers are pink star-shaped with dark red bracts and rise in clusters above the foliage in mid-summer.

 USDA hardiness zone 4a to 10b: from −30 °F (−34.4 °C) to 40 °F (+4.4 °C).